Heath Lane Surgery, Heath Lane, Earl Shilton, Leicester, LE9 7PBTel: 01455 844431

 Born and brought up in Leicester, with medical training at the University of Manchester, graduating in 2013.
 After graduating spent 3 years in hospital medicine, completing Foundation training in 2015.
 Experience includes working in ENT, General Surgery, Psychiatry, Renal medicine, Cardiology, Respiratory Medicine and Acute Medicine.
 He first joined the practice in August 2016 as part of the GP Training Scheme in Leicester, obtaining Membership of the Royal College of General Practitioners as an Associate in Training.

-MB ChB 2017 University of Leeds
+MB ChB 2017 University of Leicester

 RGN, ENB 124, Coronary Care Nursing, Nurse Prescriber

 RGN, DN Cert., FP Cert., CHD Diploma, Diabetes Diploma, Women’s Health Diploma

 RGN, RM, FP Cert., CHD Diploma, COPD Diploma, Asthma Diploma